jaya4ever/tech-blog/README.md

-# tech-blog
+# Tech-blog
-Tech Blog

 **NOTE**
  I am going to add screenshot so that if heroku won't work then recording and screenshot may help the grader to look at this assignment.
 I have to improve the look of the site so I will keep working on the styling

+### What I submitted
+* My GitHub Repository
+* Screenshot of my application
+* My Heroku Deployment Site

 ## Description
 This is a module challenge 14.
 This challenge is to create an application called Tech Blog.
 I worked on this application with the help of my tutor, my team and was doing practicing.
 I was going through the class recording, [Mozilla]( https://developer.mozilla.org/en-US/docs/Web/JavaScript "dev.Mozilla"), [w3schools](https://www.w3schools.com/js/ "w3Schools"), asked questions in [stackoverflow](https://stackoverflow.com "stackoverflow.com").
-I took help from everyone while conpleting this challenge.The name of this application is Tech-Blog.
-A CMS-style blog site allows developers to publish create an account, edit their information, make posts, edit posts, and comment on other user's posts.’ posts.
+I took help from everyone while completing this challenge.The name of this application is Tech-Blog.
+A CMS-style blog site allows developers to publish create an account, edit their information, make posts, edit posts, and comment on other user's posts.
 This application Deployed with heroku and follows the MVC paradigm architectually.

-## this is my heroku Deploy
+This Tech Blog is a CMS style project utilising the MVC structure, routes, SQL and Handlebars templating.

+## Deployed to Heroku
 [Heroku](https://arcane-chamber-57930.herokuapp.com "Heroku app")

-## this is my GitHub Resporitory
+## My GitHub Resporitory
 [GitHub](https://github.com/jaya4ever/tech-blog "GitHub Repository")

-## This is the screenshot
+## This is the screenshots
 ![techBlog1](https://user-images.githubusercontent.com/111536082/214732431-dd9e15e2-0bad-43d0-b2a1-7fbc26a4647a.jpeg)
 ![techblog2](https://user-images.githubusercontent.com/111536082/214732503-ea810873-57aa-4390-974f-4922e3e8b82e.jpeg)
 ![techblog3](https://user-images.githubusercontent.com/111536082/214732553-d0e5e159-a95d-4bd0-a79d-2572b89ef363.jpeg)